 Direct mail may generate the highest response rates of all direct marketing vehicles, but email posts the highest ROI (return on investment), according to the Direct Marketing Association’s annual response rate report.

 Direct mail vs email response rates

 In other words, even though people are more likely to respond to a direct mail piece, by the time you deduct the cost of writing, printing, and mailing the campaign, it ends up costing more than the email campaign.
 Email may have lower responses but ends up making more money.
-This is especially true if you are emailing your own customer base in a cross-selling attempt.
+This is especially true if you are emailing your customer base in a cross-selling attempt.